pa2eon/Langstone/README.md

 #sudo TSLIB_FBDEVICE=/dev/fb0 TSLIB_TSDEVICE=/dev/input/event2 ts_calibrate
 #sudo TSLIB_FBDEVICE=/dev/fb0 TSLIB_TSDEVICE=/dev/input/event2 ts_test

-In the source list you will find a ts.conf
+In the source list you will find a /etc/ts.conf

 ```

 The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
 When the build is finished the Pi will reboot and start-up with the Langstone Transceiver.
 If it does not appear to be working see the file 'Debugging Notes.txt' for some things to look at.